 COOPERATION & TRANSPARENCY

-The Arctic mining company is committed to ensuring that all aspects of its operations, including diamond mining and sales of rough diamonds, comply with international and Russian standards.
+The ALMAR is committed to ensuring that all aspects of its operations, including diamond mining and sales of rough diamonds, comply with international and Russian standards.
 Diamonds mined by the company are conflict-free and are under the control and guarantees of the Kimberley process certification scheme.

 The Russian Federation has joined the international certification and guarantee system known as the Kimberley process certification scheme (KPCS) and the guarantee system.
 The KPCS is a joint initiative of the governments the diamond industry and non-governmental organizations, which imposes extensive requirements on its member countries so that they can certify the origin of their rough diamonds and prevent illegal or “conflict” diamonds from entering the legal trade.
 The guarantee system is a continuation of the Kimberley process, where diamond traders provide a written guarantee on all invoices that diamonds are not in conflict.
 All warranties given or received must be verified and agreed upon on an annual basis.
 The guarantee system ensures that diamonds come from non-conflict sources all the way to the diamond jewelry retailer.